ricknout/shortstories/README.md

 # ShortStories

-## Interactive stories told through App Shortcuts and Notifications.
+## Interactive stories told through App Shortcuts and Notifications

 ShortStories provides a platform to play text-based games using the various elements of the Android System UI: